 To encourage the development of courses that engage in the digital humanities (DH), CoDHR is providing bursaries for faculty teaching graduate courses that include DH content.
+(Undergraduate courses are not eligible at this time.)
 Bursaries are from $300 to $500 and will be awarded during the Fall or Spring semester in which the course is taught.

 Review the DH Certificate FAQs for the criteria necessary to include digital humanities content into a course.
 Preference will be given to applicants who incorporate BigDIVA and/or the HVS (Humanities Visualization Space) into the course.

-To apply complete and submit the Spring 2020 Digital Humanities Course Application and include the following:
+To apply complete and submit the Fall 2021 Digital Humanities Course Application form and include the following:

 - Course Title